MicrosoftDocs/Viva/Viva/goals/wrike-projects-in-viva-goals.md

 3. While **creating or editing a project in Viva Goals**, select **Select an option to add tasks to project**.
 From the drop down menu, select **Wrike**.

-4. If you have already created a connection, or if your administrator has shared a connection with you, that connection will be selected automatically.
+4. If you've already created a connection, or if your administrator has shared a connection with you, that connection will be selected automatically.
 Viva Goals will prompt you to create a new connection only if there are no connections created or shared.

 5. Paste the **permalink of the Wrike project or the task** you want to associate it with.
 Select **Preview**.